 The workshop packet included copies of answer documents and other test-related forms so that testing staff could become familiar with them before the test days.
-In addition, each workshop participant received a copy of the ACT Supervisor's Manual for State Testing for Day 1 testing and the Day 2 Prairie State Achievement Examination Supervisor's Manual of Instructions for Day 2 testing.
+In addition, each workshop participant received a copy of the ACT Supervisor's Manual for State Testing for Day 1 testing.
+The Day 2 Prairie State Achievement Examination Supervisor's Manual of Instructions for Day 2 testing was posted on ISBE's website.
 These two manuals describe all procedures and requirements and include the verbal instructions that are read verbatim to students on test days.
 The manuals provide contact information so that testing staff can reach ACT and ISBE via telephone to consult about planning for the administration prior to the test days and to report testing irregularities on test days.
-On test days, ACT and ISBE staff were available by telephone beginning at 6:30 a.m.
+On test days, ACT and ISBE staff were available by telephone beginning at 7:00 a.m.